mcitomi/http-audio-line-streamer/readme.md

 # Stream your audio line over HTTP 💫
 ​H.A.L.
 Streamer is a simple Node.js-based application that allows you to stream an audio line (such as a virtual sound card or microphone) over HTTP or / and websocket.
-The project aims to provide an easy-to-use and configurable solution for streaming audio data.
+The project aims to provide an easy-to-use and configurable solution for streaming audio data and optional song metadata over websocket.

 <img src="https://imgur.com/ES5kpwZ.png">